 “Good morning beautiful.”
-Asher mumbled, his voice lower than normal from waking up.
+Asher mumbled, his voice low and groggy.

-I smiled down at him, “I didn’t mean to wake you.”
+I smiled over at him, “I didn’t mean to wake you.”

 “You didn’t.”
-He told me, pulling me close for a hug and kiss.
+He told me, pulling me close for a kiss.

 “How are you feeling?
 You know, after last night.”
 He asked.

-I blushed at his question and buried my face in his chest as I muttered, “I’m great.”
+I blushed at the memories buried my face in his chest, “I’m great.”

 “That’s wonderful news, maybe we should do that again some time.”
-He playfully flirted.
+He shamelessly flirted.